varun-seth/kunji/cloud_shell_vscode.md

 Note: Google Cloud Shell comes with a usage quota of 50 hours per week (at the time of writing this).

+Note: If it does not work, try "retry" button a couple of times.